10-Academy/DataVisualization/README.md

 They provide examples of Visualizations, some use cases in Business and importance.
 Read in details [here](https://searchbusinessanalytics.techtarget.com/definition/data-visualization).

 ## How will I use Data Visualization in my ML career?
-++How Data Vis is used by the business incl. potential linkages to interesting sample visualizations.
+How Data Vis is used by the business incl. potential linkages to interesting sample visualizations.
 Data Visualization is a very important skill to have for any ML practitioner.
 It is a tool to communicate with stakeholders your findings and what the data entails.
 For example,
 ![dashboard](https://dreamreport.net/wp-content/uploads/Real-time-Dashboard.jpg)
 the image above is a dashboard and a good use case of data visualization skill.
 With the dashboard, you are communicating a lot of information to Business stakeholders without saying/using any ML jargoons that sometimes stakeholders can't relate to.